questionlp/api.wwdt.me_docs/content/endpoints/location.md

 ### List locations

-List all show locations, sorted by state, city and venue name
+Returns an array of location objects, each containing the database ID, city, state and venue.

+The array is ordered by city, state and then venue name.

 ```endpoint
 GET /v1.0/locations